Kernel

 ...

-Next, we need to prepare a directory with kernel sources for which we are building a config.
+Next, we need to prepare a directory with the kernel sources for which we are building a config.
 Let’s say we want to use kernel 6.0:

 ix# mkdir kernel